Ivan Riabchyi: Career

 At the same time, Riabchyi presents several French-speaking authors to Ukrainian readership, practising the written translation since his university studies, and for achievements in this domain he received Skovoroda Prize from the Embassy of the French Republic in Ukraine in 2016, 2017 and 2020.
 He also won the Maksym Rylsky Prize 2016 and the Ars Translationis Prize in memory of Mykola Lukash 2019.
 He has translated authors such as Michel Houellebecq, Georges Eekhoud, Georges Charpak, Eric-Emmanuel Schmitt, Yasmina Reza, Philippe Delorme, Gérard de Cortanze, Jocelyne Saucier, Didier van Cauwelaert, Caroline Lamarche, Patrick Modiano, Nancy Huston, Frédéric Pajak, Hervé Guibert, Georges Bataille, Jeton Kelmendi, Anatole France, Hergé, Henry Bauchau, Charles van Lerberghe, Jacques De Decker, Honoré de Balzac and numerous others.
 Several of his translations were published in Vsesvit literary magazine.

 His book "Twice Ten: Faces and Voices" (Ukrainian: Двічі по десять: обличчя і голоси ISBN 9786177192373), composed of twenty interviews with literary and scientific figures, was released in 2015 by the Anetta Antonenko Publishers.
 Among the interlocutors in this book are Amélie Nothomb, Jean-Luc Outers, Éric-Emmanuel Schmitt, Sylviane Dupuis, Nicole Lemaire d'Agaggio, Jacques du Decker, Irène Stecyk, Huguette de Brocqueville, Valeriy Shevchuk, Polina Horodyska, Volodymyr Selivanov-Buryak, Vitaly Chernetsky, Oleksiy Dovgy, Vyacheslav Medvid, Lyubov Holota, Olena Herasymyuk, Lyubko Deresh and Dmytro Tchystyak.

 Becoming executive director of the Anne de Kyiv Fest International Art Festival in 2015, Riabchyi is also a head of the Pinzel Publishing House (PNZL) from 2016.

-His theatrical translations are embodied on Ukrainian stages: "Massacre" (Riznya), Yasmina Reza's "God of Carnage" adaptation, directed by Vlada Byelozorenko, at the Kyiv Academic Young Theater (2016); "Sentimental Tectonics" based on the play by Éric-Emmanuel Schmitt, directed by Taras Kryvoruchenko on the same stage (2019); "The Chopin's Secret", an adaptation of the another Schmitt's play, directed by Oleksiy Kujelny at the Suzirya (Constellation) Academic Workshop of Theatrical Art (2020); "Bella Figura" based on the Yasmina Reza's play, directed by Hennady Fortus, at Zaporizhzhia Youth Theater (2021).
+His theatrical translations are embodied on Ukrainian stages: "Massacre" (Riznya), Yasmina Reza's "God of Carnage" adaptation, directed by Vlada Byelozorenko, at the Kyiv Academic Young Theater (2016); "Sentimental Tectonics" based on the play by Éric-Emmanuel Schmitt, directed by Taras Kryvoruchenko on the same stage (2019); "The Chopin's Secret", an adaptation of another Schmitt's play, directed by Oleksiy Kujelny at the Suzirya (Constellation) Academic Workshop of Theatrical Art (2020); "Bella Figura" based on the Yasmina Reza's play, directed by Hennady Fortus, at Zaporizhzhia Youth Theater (2021).

 He was a literary coordinator of the "Parasol" social art project dedicated to palliative care issues in 2017.

 Riabchyi is Eric-Emmanuel Schmitt's theatrical agent in Ukraine since 2018.